The writing portfolio:

 ‘Back to the burbs’

-As part of our quarterly professional development feature, between 2012 and 2016 we wrote up to a dozen book reviews per issue on the best new thinking relevant to micro and small business, as well as covering selected courses and software.
-This one was themed around soaking up the knowledge.
+As part of our quarterly professional-development feature, between 2012 and 2016 we wrote up to a dozen book reviews per issue on the best new thinking relevant to micro and small business, as well as covering selected courses and software.
+The theme for this issue centred on soaking up the knowledge.